h2oai/h2o-droplets/sparkling-water-droplet/README.md

 ## Starting with Idea

-There are two ways to open this project in Idea

-  * Using Gradle build file directly
-    1. Open project's `build.gradle` in Idea via _File > Open_

-or

-  Using Gradle generated project files
-    1. Generate Idea configuration files via
-      ```
-      ./gradlew idea
-      ```
-    2. and open project in Idea via _File > Open_
+To open this project in InteliJ, import it as a Gradle project via _New > Project From Existing Sources > and select Gradle_

-> Note: To clean up Idea project files please launch `./gradlew cleanIdea`

 ## Starting with Eclipse
   1. Generate Eclipse project files via `./gradlew eclipse`
   2. Open project in Eclipse via _File > Import > Existing Projects into Workspace_